GLOBAL ACTION ON CLIMATE More Sustainability News

 Clean energy technological solutions CAN bring the world to carbon neutrality (net zero) by 2050; before a global phase-out of carbon-intensive and environmentally polluting energy sources really takes hold in the latter half of this century.
 Greater investment in clean energy technologies is needed globally, both for currently implemented technological solutions, as well as for clean energy solutions in various stages of R&D.

-In its World Energy Outlook, the International Energy Agency identifies pathways for clean energy technological solutions needed to reach global carbon neutrality (i.e. net zero GHG emissions) by 2050.
+In its World Energy Outlook (2020), the International Energy Agency identifies pathways for clean energy technological solutions needed to reach global carbon neutrality (i.e. net zero GHG emissions) by 2050.
 It also details interim goals that will ensure the world is on the path to carbon neutrality.

 There must be global prioritization of generating energy with low emission energy technologies.
-On the path to net zero carbon emissions, energy sources need to be clean energy, not necessarily just 100% renewable energy in the near term - i.e. nuclear energy, natural gas combined cycle with CCS, and other low carbon sources of gas energy such as biogas, syngas from gasification, waste-to-energy, anaerobic digestion.
+On the path to net zero carbon emissions, energy sources need to be clean energy in the near-term (not necessarily just 100% renewable energy) - i.e. nuclear energy, natural gas combined cycle with CCS, and other low carbon sources of gas energy such as biogas, syngas from gasification, waste-to-energy, and anaerobic digestion.

 There must be global investment in every available, expedient, and viable, GHG mitigation measure; as well as increased investment in carbon removal measures.
-Carbon capture & sequestration for energy generation with carbon intensive fuels; as well as direct carbon capture are promising technologies for removing carbon from emission-intensive energy generation and from the atmosphere.
-However, there are several readily available measures that represent the planet's best bets.
+CCS for energy generation with carbon intensive fuels, as well as direct carbon capture (DAC), are promising technologies for removing carbon from emission-intensive energy generation before the carbon reaches the atmosphere (DAC would also remove carbon already in the atmosphere).
+However, there are several readily available measures that represent the planet's best bets for sequestering carbon dioxide already in the atmosphere.

 These readily available solutions include:

-- restore, conserve, and protect ecosystems and biodiversity
+- restoring, conserving, and protecting ecosystems and biodiversity

 - developing and maintaining urban forestry & green urban spaces

-- conservation of wildlife including planting, growing, and conserving trees
+- conservation of wildlife habitats and wilderness; including planting, growing, and conserving trees

 These sustainable measures represent immediate solutions of expanding natural carbon sinks needed to ensure a healthy planet.
 The most efficient "technological" climate solution in terms of sequestering atmospheric CO2, is the simple the ancient "technology" of planting trees.